 I have been reluctant to write this post.
 I don’t want to jinx myself.
 But the impact has been meaningful enough, that I wanted to share it.
 I have had tinnitus for a long time, and in recent years it has grown louder and more persistent.
-But since I started meditating regularly in August, my tinnitus has seemed a little bit better.
+But since I started meditating regularly, my tinnitus has seemed a little bit better.
 In fact, a lot better.
 Is it good luck?
 A change in the weather?
 Or is the meditation?
 I can’t be sure.
 Here is my story.

 My yoga practice is important to me.
 It strengthens my body to help ward off hearing loss exhaustion, and calms my mind so I can better cope with the frustrations of my hearing loss.
 But meditation had always eluded me.

 Meditation Helps Me Manage My Tinnitus

 I became interested in meditation a few years ago because of its well-known health benefits like improved focus and an enhanced ability to ignore distractions.
 I thought it might help me in similar ways to my yoga practice, but what I didn’t expect was its profound effect on my tinnitus.

 I had tried various types of guided meditation—different smartphone apps mostly—but nothing stuck, until I attended a yoga retreat in August at a beautiful Zen Center.
 The days were filled with yoga and hiking, but in the early mornings, we had the opportunity to meditate with the monks in residence.
 Something finally struck a chord.

 The meditation was quiet.
 It was peaceful.
 There was nothing much to do, other than sit silently in the meditation posture and clear your mind.
 Easier said than done, but worth the effort.
 As I became more practiced, I found it to be wonderfully relaxing and eerily silent.
 When I was meditating, my tinnitus would cease.
 When I was done, it would return.
 This remained true as I continued meditating at home after the retreat.